|Photo generously shared by Javier; do not reproduce|

 Ferdinand had succeeded to the Romanian throne in 1914, but his reign had been quickly disrupted by World War I. In 1922, the year after he bought the sapphire, he and Marie were finally crowned.
 For the October coronation, Marie wore the diamond sautoir with the enormous sapphire pendant.
 Two years later, she paired the necklace with a diamond and sapphire tiara that she had purchased from one of her Romanov relatives, the famous Grand Duchess Vladimir, for a portrait sitting with Philip de Laszlo.

 Even after the end of the war, though, Romanian politics were complex.
 Ferdinand died in 1927, and his son, Carol, began a tumultuous reign marked by scandal, abdication, and eventual exile.
-By 1947, Carol's only son, Michael, was on the throne; he was compelled to abdicate by the government.
+By 1947, Carol’s only son, Michael, was on the throne; he was compelled to abdicate by the government.
 With the family in increasingly dire straits, the sapphire pendant was sold.
 The buyer was another major name in jewelry: Harry Winston.
 (The family actually kept the diamond portion of the necklace for a bit longer.
-It was worn in 1948 by Princess Anne of Bourbon-Parma at her wedding to King Michael, which you can see in the footage above.
-It's since been broken up.)
+It was worn in 1948 by Princess Anne of Bourbon-Parma at her wedding to King Michael, but it’s since been broken up.)